The most anticipated space hotel has begun construction.

 Chỉ có điều góc nhìn tại đây cho thấy những vì sao rõ nét hơn

-“We will have more recreational activities, some of which are impossible on Earth.
-Because of weightlessness and reduced gravity, people will be able to jump higher and farther, and run in strange ways.”
+"We'll have more recreational activities, some of which would be impossible on Earth.
+Because of the weightlessness and reduced gravity, humans can jump higher and farther, and run in strange ways."

-Alattore is confident that his and his colleagues’ project will have longevity and development rather than being just a trendy gimmick.
-“People will want to go and experience this because it is a new thing that no one has experienced before,” he shared.
+Alattore asserts that his project and that of his colleagues will have lasting vitality and growth, rather than just a trendy advertising gimmick.
+"People will want to go and experience this because it's something new that no one has experienced before," he shared.

-“But our goal—and the goal of the Gateway Foundation as a whole—is to create a spaceship culture.
-A place where people live and work in space, and they want to be there.
-And we believe there is a need for that.”
+“But our goal—which is also the shared goal of the Gateway Foundation—is to create a space culture.
+It’s a place where people live and work together in space, and they’ll want to be there.
+And we believe that such needs will always exist.”

 Không gian sống và làm việc đẳng cấp, sang trọng bên ngoài không gian là tham vọng của Gateway Foundation